workfloworchestrator/orchestrator-ui-library/.changeset/lemon-guests-explain.md

 '@orchestrator-ui/jest-config': minor
 ---

-Typescript 5 and NextJS 14
+Updates all major dependencies including Typescript to version 5 and NextJS to version 14